 Writing

-Behind the Screens — thoughts on AI, product, and building in public
+The Field Journal — thoughts on AI, product, and building in public, gathered by volume.
+Latest below.

 Growth Rings — 10 Months of Job Searching, Building, and Shipping with AI